EDITORIAL DEPARTMENT CONTACTS

 Dentistry Today is pleased to consider unpublished manuscripts or brief proposals on topics of interest to practicing dentists, including clinical procedures and topics relating to management of the clinical aspects of practice, computers, and technology.
 Manuscripts must not be under consideration or previously published elsewhere; this includes both print and Web publishing medias.

-Please send all article text and any images via e-mail to Editorial Coordinator Adrienne Rizzo at firstname.lastname@example.org, or by mail to ATTN: Adrienne Rizzo, Dentistry Today, 100 Passaic Ave, 2nd Floor, Fairfield, NJ, 07004.
+Please send all article text and any images via e-mail to Editorial Coordinator Adrienne Rizzo at firstname.lastname@example.org, or send a CD or flash drive by mail to ATTN: Adrienne Rizzo, Dentistry Today, 100 Passaic Ave, 2nd Floor, Fairfield, NJ, 07004.

 WORD COUNT REQUIREMENTS

-Text should be divided into 3 or 4 sections that help organize the subject matter.
+Text should be divided into sections that help organize the subject matter (INTRODUCTION/subtitles; CASE REPORT/subtitles; IN SUMMARY [or CLOSING COMMENTS, or CONCLUSION]).
 For a clinical article, these sections can include an introduction followed by the technique (patient case report preferred) and discussion.

-Case report format is preferred whenever possible.
+CASE REPORT FORMAT is preferred whenever possible.
 A case report is usually begun by first setting up the background on the case and the material(s)/technique(s) being considered (a history of the class of materials or techniques being used), a report on how the patient presented (pre-op photos), a diagnosis, the patient treatment plan, procedures and materials used (technique and post-op photos), followed by a short discussion and/or conclusion.
-(If you would like to review a few actual examples of case report articles before starting to write an article, please contact Adrienne Rizzo via e-mail or phone.)
+(If you would like to review a few examples of case report articles before starting to write an article, please contact Adrienne Rizzo via e-mail or phone.)

 For a review or informational article, sections can include an introduction and two to three major subheadings.
 Please keep all information in prose; numbered or bulleted lists are not preferred.